 Cleaning the carpet in the public room as needed

-Funding of Library activities such as the Summer Reading Program, a table at the annual Western Lane Community Foundation (WLCF) dinner, and continuing education courses for Library staff
+Funding of Library activities such as the Summer Reading Program, and continuing education courses for Library staff

 Yearly contributions to the Book Endowment fund held by WLCF